ui3TD/Idol-Manager-Unfair_plus/Unfair_plus/README.txt

 - Training vocal/dance stamina reduced to 1/day so that it's a bit more worth it.
 It takes on average 2 years to recoup on opportunity costs.
 It's more efficient if the girl is lower in skill or if the girl is in the front of senbatsu.
 - World tours are limited to 100 stamina so you can't go to all the countries at once.
 - World tours give 3.5x more fans to compensate for stamina limitation.
-- Reduced the appeals of show media platforms to encourage usage regardless of group themes.
-- Renamed show genres to make more sense.
-- Overhauled appeal of single genres/lyrics/choreo so that none are clearly better/worse, and so that negative effects are reduced to encourage trying new combinations.

 Bug Fixes:
 - Fixed senbatsu stats calculation so it doesn't punish you if you don't have enough idols to fill all rows.
 - Fixed Concert revenue formula so that it shows accurate estimated values.
-- Fixed so that when girls dating each other break up, their relationship status is no longer known.
+- Fixed so that when girls dating within the group break up, their relationship status is no longer known.

 Hard Mode (unfair+):
 - In hard mode, there is significant customer churn rate.
 You lose fans each day and it's very difficult to break into the big leagues.
 At 100k fans, you can expect to lose 5% in a month unless you take measures to grow.